High-Speed CMOS-Free Purely Spintronic Asynchronous Recurrent Neural Network: Introduction

-This paper proposes a novel RNN neuron based on the domain wall-magnetic tunnel junction (DW-MTJ) that is efficient and flexible; it is composed solely of spintronic devices and allows trained weights to be written into the system as needed.
-Section II provides background details on neural networks and spintronic technology.
-In section III, the neuron structure is explained, showing how spintronic devices are cascaded together to achieve a flexible neuron and how to connect these neurons to create an RNN.
-Simulation results are then shown in section IV, detailing accuracy, power, and speed.
-Finally, section V contains concluding thoughts.
+This paper therefore proposes the first CMOS-free trainable RNN with biomimetic components.
+Leveraging the domain wall-magnetic tunnel junction (DW-MTJ) \cite{currivan2016logic,alamdar2021domain,liu2021domain,shibata2020linear,Hu2019SPICE-OnlyLogic}, this efficient and flexible RNN system is composed solely of spintronic devices and allows trained weights to be written into the system.
+This system mirrors the function, structure, and asynchronous nature of biological neurons, and is able to recover corrupted versions of patterns with high accuracy at higher speeds and with less power than alternative architectures.